NREL/ReEDS-2.0/input_processing/README.md

 ## Switches
 * `GSw_HourlyNumClusters` specifies the maximum number of representative periods.
-* Two other switches, `GSw_HourlyPeakLevel` and `GSw_HourlyMinRElevel`, indicate additional "stress periods" that can be added.
-They're both set to "interconnect" by default, so for the US they add the 3 peak-load days, 3 minimum-wind days, and 3 minimum-PV days by interconnect, resulting in 33+9=42 by default if `GSw_HourlyNumClusters`=33.
+* Two other switches, `GSw_HourlyPeakLevel` and `GSw_HourlyMinRElevel`, indicate additional "outlying periods" that can be added (peak-load-containing periods for `GSw_HourlyPeakLevel`, minimum-average-PV-CF and minimum-average-wind-CF periods for `GSw_HourlyMinRElevel`).
+If running the US and both are set to "interconnect", they add the 3 peak-load days, 3 minimum-wind days, and 3 minimum-PV days by interconnect, resulting in 33+9=42 by default if `GSw_HourlyNumClusters`=33.
+These "outlying periods" are only included when using capacity credit (`GSw_PRM_CapCredit=1`) instead of stress periods (`GSw_PRM_CapCredit=0`).
 * When using `GSw_HourlyClusterAlgorithm=optimized` (the default), then depending on the setting of `GSw_HourlyClusterRegionLevel` there will be a maximum number of days it needs to reproduce the distribution of load/pv/wind.
 When `GSw_HourlyClusterRegionLevel=transreg` (the default), there are 11 regions and 3 features, so it needs ~33 days to reproduce the distribution (like an eigenvalue problem).
     * So turning up `GSw_HourlyNumClusters` on its own won't increase the temporal coverage.
 If you want more temporal coverage, the options are:
         * Switch to `GSw_HourlyType=wek`, which increases the length of the periods from 1 day to 5 days.
 If all the other switches are left at their defaults, switching to `wek` would increase the coverage from 42 days to 5*42=210 days.